Will Cuylle: Playing style

-Cuylle is a power forward who models his game after Washington Capitals forward and Rangers' nemesis Tom Wilson, and other power forwards such as Matthew Tkachuk and Jamie Benn.
+Cuylle is a power forward who models his game after Washington Capitals forward Tom Wilson, and other power forwards such as Matthew Tkachuk and Jamie Benn.
 His style has also been compared to former Rangers' forward Brendan Lemieux and to Milan Lucic.
 According to former Windsor coach Trevor Letowski.
 Cuylle is "a high-energy, physical guy that can get up and down the ice really well for a big guy — and he can score."
 He also has a hard shot.
 According to Letowski, "He can find pockets in the offensive zone — those little, quiet areas — and if he gets it on a stick, especially in juniors, then he can just shoot it past goalies.
 It doesn't even have to be a perfect shot.
 It's just heavy, and it's quick."

 NHL director of Central Scouting Dan Marr said of Cuylle ahead of the 2020 draft "He brings more of that power-forward type of game and I thought he got away from that last year...He can own the corner, battle for position at the net and play to the strengths of his size and [use] it in a smart way.
 He's got all the tools."

+Before the 2023–24 season, Rangers coach Peter Laviolette compared Cuylle to Wilson, who Laviolette had coached in Washington, saying "I don't know if you want to exactly make that comparison because he's a young kid that’s trying to make it to the NHL, but I do think that those are his traits.
+He can skate, he can hit, last year he proved that he can fight once in a while, and he has good hockey sense and good hands to be able to score goals, as well."
+Hockey writer Larry Brooks said of Cuylle that "He plays in straight lines.
+He arrives at the puck in ill humor."